chhartmann/zephyr/README.rst

 ************

 * Telnet is not working with windows telnet.
 Only linux telnet is working at the moment.
+* When a telnet connection is interrupted during logging the system crashes.
+When telnet connection is closed with '^]', everything is fine.
+* Memory leak / crash when flooding with parallel http requests.

 Building and Running